Scale-AI’s Predatory Labor Practices

 After the Ostrich team admitted to losing the first two tasks from workers who completed them — each task takes up to 6 hours to complete — anxiety, fear, frustration, and chaos ensued on the Slack channels.
 No reviews of work — or rushed, hostile reviews that made no sense — were the norm for hundreds working toward admission to the Ostrich project.

-Mr. Faraj is directly responsible for modeling the relationally authoritarian practices that create chaos and human suffering in Outlier-AI and Remotasks workplace cultures.
+The lead is directly responsible for modeling the relationally authoritarian practices that created chaos and human suffering in Remotasks and — after being merged with Outlier in 2024 - continues to prey on and exploit workers’ labor in an authoritarian workplace culture.

 As of this writing, lower hourly earners (Tier 1 and 2, $15–18 an hour) have been moved to all projects except Ostrich.
 Meanwhile, thousands of Tier 3 of 3 contributors — professional experts in their fields — are ostensibly moving toward Ostrich project admission and are waiting, without work, in virtual lines behind a backlog of lost tasks, missing or specious reviews from opaque sources, and inaccurate information offered to keep them hoping and waiting.
 (UPDATE: On May 10th, Scale’s Outlier cut pay by 37.5% for all T3 experts on its platform, without justification and without recourse.)